wlh18/react-1/README.md

 ## Component Based Architecture

 Component based architecture is where an application uses components to make up each part of our application.
-This creates orginzation in our code and an understanding on how to layout our components in our application.
+This creates organization in our code and an understanding on how to layout our components in our application.

 ![Component Based Architecture](images/compnent-architecture.jpg)

 ## Virtual DOM

-The `Virtual DOM` is a light weight copy of the actual DOM.
+The `Virtual DOM` is a light-weight copy of the actual DOM.
 The Virtual DOM is the representation we will be using to update our user interface in React.
-Anytime their is a change to the Virtual DOM, it will go through a process called `reconciliation`.
+Anytime there is a change to the Virtual DOM, it will go through a process called `reconciliation`.
 This is where it compares itself to the actual DOM to see if there has been any changes, and if there has been then it will update the actual DOM only at the part that needs to be updated.

 ![Virtual DOM](images/dom.png)

 ## Get Started

 We will get started by using the command line application `create-react-app` to quickly make a React application.
-Create react app is a bootstrapping tool that helps developer easily get off the ground and started with a React project.
+Create react app is a bootstrapping tool that helps developers easily get off the ground and started with a React project.

-We first need to gloably install `create-react-app` onto our machines.
+We first need to globally install `create-react-app` onto our machines.

 In the terminal run: